-- 1.1 To inform the Executive of the new CIPFA Financial Management Code which is applicable in shadow form during 2020/21 with compliance expected from 2021/22. - 1.2 To present to the Executive an initial assessment that has been carried out of the Council's assessed level of compliance compared to the Standards contained within the Financial Management Code and the associated actions arising to ensure compliance.
+1.1 To inform Members of the new CIPFA Financial Management Code which is applicable in shadow form during 2020/21 with compliance expected from 2021/22.

+1.2 To present to Members an initial assessment that has been carried out of the Council's assessed level of compliance compared to the Standards contained within the Financial Management Code and the associated actions arising to ensure compliance.